UD-CPS491-24S-Team/Team03-IlluminationWorks-Public/index.md

 **Quinn Hanley**<br>

 <img src="https://i.imgur.com/9KUxWiO.jpeg" width="240" height="360" />

-<p>Quinn Hanley is a senior at the University of Dayton majoring in Computer Information Systems and minoring in Communcations.
-Contant him on [LinkedIn](www.linkedin.com/in/quinn-hanley-700708207).
+Quinn Hanley is a senior at the University of Dayton majoring in Computer Information Systems and minoring in Communcations.
+Contact him on [LinkedIn](https://www.linkedin.com/in/quinn-hanley-700708207/).

+# Project Progress

+## Month 1